kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 A couple of quick notes about the data:

-1. There are 36 different data points on each county- the exact data points I used are listed at the end of this post.
+1. There are 36 different data points on each county- the exact data points I used are listed in the Appendix at the end of this post.

 2. As best I could tell, only precinct-level (not county-level) voting returns are available for Alaska, so I applied the analysis only to the other 49 states.